If your child has little or no knowledge of Danish - Reception classes in public schools

 AT WHICH LEVEL WILL MY CHILD START?

-Reception classes are seperated into steps according to the age of your child.
+Reception classes are separated into steps according to the age of your child.

 Children in Denmark start school at age 6 in grade 0.
 This means that children aged 6 start at step 0 in a reception class.